2016 is already showing itself to be a year for facing challenges head-on, letting go of what isn’t working, and making room for something better!

 It is as important to me as ever to offer an equitable fee schedule to my clients.
 So… having given Pay What You Get Paid a heroic run, and having been forced eventually, to admit defeat… I headed back to the drawing board.

-In developing a new system for trial, I wanted to ensure that every client pays in consideration of their actual hourly wage, and that no client has to invest more than 2 hours of their time to pay for a single hour of mine.
+In developing a new system for trial, I wanted to ensure that every client pays in consideration of their actual hourly wage.
 I wanted to create a system that better honours my business needs, time and expertise.
 And I wanted to create a fee schedule that every client can easily see and understand as being as fair as possible – for everyone.

 By providing a fixed fee for each 2 hour session, based on the Industry Standard Counselling rate of $120/50min, and pro-rated in consideration of each client’s actual hourly wage, the new Fair Fees system addresses the issues encountered in the previous system by implementing more structure, safeguarding against misuse, asking every client to empower themselves by investing in their self-care, offering somewhat greater consideration to the business and therapist, and hopefully – proving to be more sustainable over the long-term.

 I won’t know how effective it is until I’ve tried it, but I’m ready to give it a go… so, without further ado… I am pleased to announce the new Fair Fees schedule for integrated Counselling, Healing and Spiritual Support services!